 Faraaz Bhatti is a Specialty Registrar in Emergency Medicine and a Clinical Entrepreneur based in the northern half of England.
 He is committed to positive change and adaptation in healthcare in a world where tech is advancing at a rapid pace.
 He believes passionately in innovation and sees how vital it is that acute care and the emergency services keep up – for the NHS, its staff and most importantly for our patients.

-Chris Evans is an anaesthetic trainee, NHS England Clinical Entrepreneur and Bloomsbury Innovation Group clinical fellow.
+Chris is an anaesthetic trainee, NHS England Clinical Entrepreneur and Bloomsbury Innovation Group clinical fellow.
 He is doing a PhD at University College London assessing the impact of health technology and innovation on children’s anxiety before an operation.
 Through virtual/augmented reality and immersive medical devices he is enhancing children’s hospital experiences and improving surgical outcomes.

 Sarah Fissler is a Paediatric Registrar at Alder Hey Children’s Hospital who is undertaking Paediatric Emergency Medicine (PEM) Grid training.
 She is working on a series of Patient and Parent Information Videos to be used within the Children’s Services to provide information to families and improve patient experience.
 She has also been working with colleagues, IBM and the Hartree facility in using Digital Interface Technology within the hospital to provide a interactive ‘Living Hospital’ environment.